openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 ## <a name="model-optimizer"></a>Step 3 (Optional): Download Additional Components

-> **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
+> **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker and Annotation Converter are not part of the installer.
 The OpenVINO™ Development Tools can only be installed via PyPI now.
-See [Install OpenVINO™ Development Tools](installing-model-dev-tools.md) for detailed steps.
+For more detailed steps, see the [Install OpenVINO™ Development Tools](installing-model-dev-tools.md).

 @sphinxdirective